Th3HoopMan/small-magic-box/src/pages/articles/aaa-games-are-being-crushed-by-their-own-size-and-ambition.md

 I don’t want to come off like I’m unappreciative of these once-in-a-generation, super ambitious projects, but when these games bring studio output down from roughly 5 games a decade to one it’s both concerning and a bit disappointing.

 Imagine going to your favorite restaurant once a month, and one day they add one of the top 10 best meals you’ve ever had to the menu.
 Sounds great right?
-Well right after you finish that meal they tell you to continue to serve it they’re going to remove every other item on the menu and they can now only afford to open once every two years, oh and there’s no guarantee that it’ll taste as good as this time.
+Well maybe until right after you finish it they tell you that to continue to serve it they’re going to remove every other item on the menu.
+They also can only afford to open once every two years, oh and there’s no guarantee that it’ll taste as good as this time.
 Not sure that’s the best analogy but that’s what I feel is happening to a lot of the veteran AAA gaming studios now.

 ![Red Dead Remption 2 View of Map](/img/rdr2.jpg "Red Dead Remption 2 View of Map")

 ### Creative Sparks

-Take a second look at the timeline a posted.
+Take a second look at the list of games I posted.
 Do you notice anything interesting?

 Yeah.
 There are *a lot* of sequels.

-That’s because when you have a story and design that has already proven it can capture gamers’ attention your job becomes a lot easier.
+That’s because when you have a story and design that has already proven it can capture a player's attention your job becomes a lot easier.
 The world, characters, and gameplay mechanics already have a foundation that can be built upon.

 The problem is a lot of those franchises we reminisce on have happily concluded and their creators have had to go back to the drawing board.
 As we’ve seen with Bioware and CD Projekt Red, it’s not easy to make a compelling and unique story that pairs well with innovative and dynamic gameplay.